ssilverman/snowy-json/README.md

    across calls to `Validator.validate`.
 4. Compilation into an internal representation that provides both speed and optimizations for non-dynamic validation paths.
+5. A better representation than maps for annotations and errors.

 ### Possible future plans